Name handling utilities for person and organisation names. This module contains a large (and growing)

 norm_alias = normalizer(alias)

-if norm_alias is None:
+if norm_alias is None or not len(norm_alias):

 continue

-if norm_alias not in names:
+if form not in names:

-names[norm_alias] = set([qid])
+names[form] = set([qid])

 else: